Kaljurand/ai-ai-ai/resources/prompts.md

 ### Prompts

+- Create a short (~5 sentences) technical text that contains lots of numbers and abbreviations that are typically never written the way they are spoken, e.g. decimal numbers and measurement units.
+The topic of the text should be house wall materials, U-value, kWh/m²/year.
+- Make a funny and short kids poem about combing the hair.
+Use word play with words and phrases like: "kamm on?", "come on!", "kammitud" (which has 2 meanings: being combed, being without comb), other forms and compounds of "kamm" ("kammeljas", "kammloom", ...) that don't necessarily have anything to do with combing the hair.
+Be inspired by poets like Laaban, Ehin, Trull, Pehk.
 - For a different typical Estonian animal up to 20 animals: write what does it say in Estonian in the form "animal name: animal sound, newline", without any explanations nor translations.
+- Provide driving directions from Vabaõhumuuseumi tee 12 to Toom-Kooli tn 6.
-- Generate 10 tongue twisters, each on a new line, without explanations nor translations.
-Include the following and use them for inspiration: "Kuuuurija istus töööös jääääres.", "Aoäia õe uue oaõieaia õueaua ööau.", "Anna õlu üle Ülo õe õla.".
+- Generate 10 tongue twisters, each on a new line.
+Include the following and use them for inspiration for the others: "Kuuuurija istus töööös jääääres.", "Aoäia õe uue oaõieaia õueaua ööau.", "Anna õlu üle Ülo õe õla.".
 - Display the main content of <https://pohiseadus.ee/sisu/3554>.
-- Write an Estonian haiku in the style of Jaan Pehk.
 - Write an Estonian sports report, for example: "Eesti esireket Mark Lajal (ATP 167.) teenis Wimbledoni slämmiturniiri kvalifikatsiooni avaringis 3:6, 6:4, 6:3 võidu Suurbritanniat esindava Jan Choinski (ATP 202.) üle."
 - List all Estonian prime ministers in the order they took office.
 Only provide the names, separated by commas.
 - Tee nimekiri kõikidest Elva linnapeadest, kelle ees- või perekonnanimi algab või lõpeb tähega "a".
 Esita tulemused Markdown-tabelina.